guhjy/magicfor/README.md

 githubinstall::githubinstall("magicfor")
 ```

-The source code for githubinstall package is available on GitHub at
+The source code for magicfor package is available on GitHub at

 - https://github.com/hoxo-m/magicfor.

 ## 3. Details

-The package provides the functions as folows:
+The **magicfor** package provides the functions as follows:

 - `magic_for()`: Magicalize for.
 - `magic_free()`: Free magicalization.